-Keeping an event zero-waste can be a little challenging sometimes - but not impossible!
-Here are some quick tips on how to host a low-waste party/event:
+Keeping an event zero-waste can seem challenging, but it’s really about simplifying!
+Here are some quick tips on how to host a low-waste party/event

 Help your guests put waste in its place

-Have three bins, clearly marked, for compost, recycling and waste, so that your guests will know exactly where to put their waste
+Have three bins, clearly marked: Compost, Recycling, and Waste, so that your guests will know exactly where to put their waste.

-Opt out of single use plastic.
-You could also buy a pack of mason jars to use as cups if need be!
-‘Cause if you’re on the ‘buying bulk’ journey, you know you can never have too many jars! 💁♀️
+Use mason jars as cups (easily found at thrift stores)!
+If you’re on the ‘buying bulk’ journey, you know you can never have too many jars anyway! 💁♀️

 Use Regular Cutlery